Erin Fleming: Relationship with Groucho Marx

 his son Arthur and youngest daughter Melinda, charged Fleming with embezzling money and pushing the increasingly frail Marx to the limits of his endurance, largely for her own personal gain.
 There were also charges of psychological and suspected physical abuse.
-Marx's friend, writer Sidney Sheldon wrote a roman à clef on Fleming's relationship with Marx titled A Stranger in the Mirror, published in 1976.
+Marx's friend, writer Sidney Sheldon, wrote a roman à clef on Fleming's relationship with Marx titled A Stranger in the Mirror, published in 1976.

-In the years leading up to Marx's death, Fleming was Groucho's guardian until a court appointed Nat Perrin in May 1977, in the midst of a contentious court case with Groucho's heirs.
+In the years leading up to Marx's death, Fleming was Groucho's guardian until a court appointed Groucho's friend, screenwriter Nat Perrin, in May 1977, in the midst of a contentious court case with Groucho's heirs.

 Groucho Marx died on August 19, 1977, aged 86.
-Litigation over his estate was eventually resolved in 1988 in favor of his three children: daughters, Miriam and Melinda and son, Arthur Marx.
+Litigation over his estate was eventually resolved in 1988 in favor of his three children: daughters Miriam and Melinda and son Arthur Marx.
 Fleming was ordered to repay $472,000 which she had fraudulently taken from Groucho's estate.

 Later life and death

 By 1983, Fleming was diagnosed with paranoid schizophrenia.
 She was arrested in June 1990 on suspicion of carrying a concealed loaded firearm, which she brought into the West Hollywood sheriff's office.
 She spent much of the last decade of her life impoverished, homeless, delusional, and in and out of various psychiatric facilities.

 Fleming died of a self inflicted gunshot wound in Hollywood on April 15, 2003, at age 61.
 She was cremated and her ashes interred in Hornings Mills Cemetery, Horning's Mills, Ontario.